-1. Priority Between Inventors.
-The American Invents Act ("AIA") changed the U.S. from a "First to Invent" ("FTI") country to a "First To File" ("FTF") country for determining priority between unrelated inventors.
+- 1. Priority Between Inventors.
+The American Invents Act ("AIA") changed the U.S. from a "First to Invent" ("FTI") country to a "First To File" ("FTF") country for determining priority between unrelated inventors. - a.

-a.
 The first inventor to file a patent application has priority.
 An exception is that, if Dr. A published his invention (i) before Dr. B's filing and (i) within a year of Dr. A's filing, then Dr. A has priority.
-Other exceptions exist.

-2. Old Stuff is Not Patentable.
+Other exceptions exist. - 2.
+Old Stuff is Not Patentable.
 The passage of time makes patentable inventions unpatentable.
 Unpatentable old stuff includes anything (1) "available to the public" before Dr. A's application was filed, or (2) in a patent or patent application effectively filed before Dr. A's application.
 An exception is that Dr. A can claim priority back to his own publications made within a year before his application.
+123 bars patenting the invention in that country.
+If you comply with complicated rules, filing in a first country can give you the right later to file your application in other countries with your first country's priority date.